vitkozel/vitkozel/README.md

 I'm not sure why I'm doing this.

-I can do Go, I can do C#, Python, HTML, CSS...
+I can do Go, I can do C#, JS, Python, HTML, CSS...
 VKode and Lumeo (joy emoji).
 I also learn Rust, but i suck at it.

 # Contact